-- Pick up one of your parrot’s favorite toys.
-Make sure it’s a toy that the bird can easily bite, pick up, and carry back to you.
+- Pick up one of the parrot’s favorite toys.
+Ensure it’s a toy it can bite, pick up, and return to you.

-- With the toy in hand, hold it out to your parrot.
+- With the toy in hand, hold it out to the parrot.

-- Wait for the bird to drop the toy naturally.
+- Wait for it to drop the toy.
 It doesn’t know the word yet, so it may not react for a few seconds.
-That’s fine.

-- As the bird is dropping the toy, look it right in the eye and say “drop it” again.
+- As the parrot drops the toy, look it in the eyes and say, “Drop it” again.

-- Give the parrot a treat, so it begins to associate that action with the command.
+- Give the parrot a treat so that it begins to associate that action with the command.

-After the bird has a solid grasp on that stage, you can move on to “fetch.”
+After it has a solid grasp on that stage, you can move on to “Fetch.”

-- Take the toy and place it at arm’s length away from the parrot.
+- Take the toy and place it arm’s length away from the parrot.

-- Look at the bird and say, “fetch.”
+- Look at the parrot and say, “Fetch.”

-- Tap your hand near the toy to draw your bird towards it.
-Continue to repeat “fetch” as you do this.
+- Tap your hand near the toy to draw the parrot toward it.
+Continue to repeat “fetch” as you do so.

 - Once it picks up the toy, praise it.